Accommodation in Turkey

 Expatriates can rest assured that finding suitable, well-priced accommodation in Turkey will be a relatively pain-free, straightforward process.
 Housing is widespread and varied, with many great deals to be found.
 It is also a feasible and popular option for expats to buy property in Turkey, as property rates are much lower than in many other European states.

 Types of accommodation in Turkey

 There are many types of accommodation available in Turkey, from flats and apartments, to houses, condominiums and luxury villas.
-The price of property in Turkey varies greatly according to the type and quality of the residence, its location, the date of its construction, and whether or not it has parking facilities (parking space is at a premium in Turkish cities, especially Istanbul).
-As to be expected, property prices are generally higher in urban areas than in rural areas.
+The price of property in Turkey varies greatly according to the type and quality of a residence, its location, the date of its construction, and whether or not it has parking facilities (parking space is at a premium in Turkish cities, especially Istanbul).
+As can be expected, property prices are generally higher in urban areas than in rural areas.

-There are no designated 'expat areas' in Turkey – although expats moving to Istanbul might want to check out the districts of Nişantaşı, Teşvikiye and Cihangir, as these all offer a good range of accommodation options, while at the same time being interesting parts of the city in which to live.
+There are no designated expat areas in Turkey – although expats moving to Istanbul might want to check out the districts of Nişantaşı, Teşvikiye and Cihangir, as these all offer a good range of accommodation options, while at the same time being interesting parts of the city in which to live.